GABA: The Neurotransmitter of Calm & Relaxation

 GABA has been called “nature’s Valium” because it’s essential in bringing about a state of relaxation.

-When GABA is low, you’ll feel anxious, overwhelmed, and easily overstimulated.
+When your GABA level is low, you’ll feel anxious, overwhelmed, and easily overstimulated.

-Anti-anxiety benzodiazepine drugs like Xanax and prescription sleeping pills like Ambien work by enhancing the naturally calming effects of GABA by binding to GABA receptors or increasing GABA receptor sensitivity.
+Anti-anxiety benzodiazepine drugs like Xanax and prescription sleeping pills like Ambien work by binding to GABA receptors or increasing GABA receptor sensitivity.

 One of the most intriguing discoveries about GABA is that it can specifically diminish the unwanted thoughts that fuel stress, anxiety, depression, and other psychiatric disorders.